scottprahl/laserbeamsize/docs/index.rst

 .. include:: ../README.rst

-Beam Size in an Image
+Beam Size in a Single Image
 =====================

 .. toctree::